matejb6/matejb6/README.md

-# Hi there 👋
+# Hello 👋

 ## About me
-I am Matej, Software developer and Master of Electrical Engineering.
-My main occupation is web development using various technologies such as JavaScript, TypeScript, Angular, etc. I am a fan of these pieces of software and I like open source code.
-I am taking extra care in writing clean code.
+My name is Matej.
+I am a Software developer and Master of Electrical Engineering.
+My main occupation is web development using various technologies such as JavaScript, TypeScript, Angular, etc. I am a fan of these pieces of software.
+I am curious to check all latest advancements and developments in this field so my GitHub profile is my go to place for learning and researching.

 ## About my GitHub account
-This is my coding playground, a few public and a bit more private repos (for now).
-I use it to sharpen my skills in free time, to share ideas, to learn and play with various technologies and to try out any idea that comes to my mind...
+This is my coding playground.
+I use it to sharpen my skills, to share ideas, to learn and play with various technologies and to try out anything dev wise that comes to my mind...
+Here you can find a few public repos I am working on.
+There are private repos too, which are not ready for public eyes yet or just my personal stuff.

 ## Working on...
-I am currently working on ng-custom-setup app to be an example app for Angular app setup.
+I am currently working on a few repos for learning purposes.
 Also, I am adding content to my GitHub Pages profile page.
-Some private repos for now are in works, but they will be public soon, mainly about Typescript testing and some Angular coding practices.

 <!--
 **matejb6/matejb6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.